algorand/go-sumhash/README.md

 # Usage

-Construct a sumhash instacne with block size of 512.
+Construct a sumhash instance with block size of 512.

 ```go
 package main